The main dining room at Ezio’s with white tablecloths, warm lighting, and a statement chandelier

 Under the direction of Executive Chef Mirarchi, the menu is structured around starters, raw bar selections, housemade pastas, specialties, and a hand-selected dry-aged steak and chop program.
 The approach prioritizes high-quality ingredients, local sourcing, and a sense of generosity that feels consistent throughout the meal.

-Housemade pastas form the heart of the menu, with dishes like Linguine Cacio e Pepe finished with winter truffle and Pappardelle with braised veal and parmigiano reggiano.
+Housemade pastas form the heart of the menu, with dishes like Linguine Cacio e Pepe finished with perigord truffle and Pappardelle with braised veal and parmigiano reggiano.
 The dry-aged program, spanning both lamb and beef, is a defining feature of the restaurant and commands attention without excess.

 Dry-aged steak being grilled over open flame inside the kitchen at Ezio’s restaurant in Miami Beach